|

 Newton’s theory of gravity provided a

-numerical description of how matter-to-matter attraction works but did
+functional numerical description of how matter-to-matter attraction works but did

 not explain what gravity is.